ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/finance_dark.md

 ---
+noindex: true
-Title: "Dark Mode - ScottPlot 4.1 Cookbook"
+title: "Dark Mode - ScottPlot 4.1 Cookbook"
 Description: "A dark mode finance plot can be realized by customizing color options of the candles and figure.
 Colors in this example were chosen to mimic TC2000."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71